JingLiu122/ds-algorithm-documentation/data-structure/linked-list/Linked-Lists.md

 ## Step 3: Inserting Nodes

-There are three methods that can be inserted a new node into a linked list, and each method have three cases that need to be considered when inserting: when there is/are 0 nodes (the list is empty), 1 node, and n nodes in the list.
-And the same goes to the removing operation.
+There are three methods that can be inserted a new node into a linked list,

 ### Code snippet to implement insertion methods:
 #### 1. addFirst(data)